 It’s now my turn to give a hand up to a new generation.
 I was motivated to contribute to the new learning community at Terry, for the chance to make a lasting impact on those who will come along now to create future businesses and jobs and security.Phil Casey, BBA ’67

-The Business Learning Community will provide Terry with the learning environment that is commensurate to the stature of the college and to the expectations of today’s business students—and it will greatly improve students’ educational experience as well as further strengthen the Terry culture.
+Terry's Business Learning Community will provide us with the learning environment that is commensurate to the stature of the college and to the expectations of today’s business students—and it will greatly improve students’ educational experience as well as further strengthen the Terry culture.

-The Business Learning Community will place Terry College in a prime location at the corner of Baxter and Lumpkin streets in the heart of campus.
+Terry's Business Learning Community will place the College in a prime location at the corner of Baxter and Lumpkin streets in the heart of campus.
 Plans call for multiple buildings which will bring classrooms, faculty offices, and meeting spaces together, creating a true learning community.
 The Business Learning Community will be designed to attain a Leadership in Energy and Environmental Design (LEED) certification.
 Phase 1, Correll Hall, will be open for classes in Fall 2015.
 Construction of Phase 2, including Amos Hall, will begin soon thereafter.

-The Business Learning Community will fundamentally change the educational experience we offer students—in and out of the classroom.
+Terry's Business Learning Community will fundamentally change the educational experience we offer students—in and out of the classroom.
 As is the case in the companies and organizations where they will work, Terry students do a great deal of their coursework in teams.
 The learning community will feature dozens of project team rooms where students will complete in-class team assignments, collaborate on projects or entries for competitions, and hold meetings of professional organizations or for service projects.
 The new space will be comfortable, inviting, and tailored to the collaborative way students learn today.
-Sections of the new community will be open 24 hours a day, offering students round-the-clock resources for productivity and giving them every opportunity to succeed.
+Sections of the new community will be open 24 hours a day, offering students round-the-clock resources, giving them every opportunity to succeed.

-Terry wants its students and graduates to be effective communicators with the ability to utilize modern technology and present their ideas in a clear, concise manner.
-State-of-the-art presentation technology will be pervasive through the Business Learning Community, enabling our students to shape and share their ideas in the most effective and up-to-date way possible—and preparing them to enter the workforce “technology ready.”
+State-of-the-art presentation technology will be prevalent throughout Terry's Business Learning Community, enabling our students to shape and share their ideas in the most effective and up-to-date way possible—and preparing them to enter the workforce “technology ready.”

-Additionally, the Business Learning Community will enhance the student experience with rooms equipped with specialized technology:
+Additionally, Terry's Business Learning Community will enhance the student experience with rooms equipped with specialized technology:

-- trading room with Bloomberg terminals will enable finance students to experience as much real-time trading as possible.
+- trading room with Bloomberg terminals for finance students to experience as much real-time trading as possible.

-- state-of-the-art recording and editing studio where music business students will learn the hands-on skills necessary to help launch careers in today’s technologically dynamic entertainment industry.
+- state-of-the-art recording and editing studio for music business students to learn the hands-on skills necessary to launch careers in today’s technologically dynamic entertainment industry.

-- sales lab, a valuable training ground where marketing students will work on classroom presentations and practice for national competitions that ultimately prepare them for their careers.
+- sales lab, a valuable training ground for marketing students to work on class presentations and practice for national competitions that ultimately prepare them for their careers.

 Terry places a high degree of importance on the sense of family—and of belonging—that students experience both on campus and as part of our alumni network after graduation.

-The Business Learning Community will offer alumni a place to come home to as well.
-In the 100-year history of the college, countless students have made lifelong friends and business connections at Terry.
+Terry's Business Learning Community will offer alumni a place to come home to as well.
+For more than 100 years, countless students have made lifelong friends and business connections at Terry.
 We welcome alumni to return to further their education; to attend or participate in lectures, panel discussions, and conferences; to help students with career counseling and networking; and to meet friends at a reception before walking to a campus event.